 Defense attorney Melnick attempted to lay the blame on Glasser.
-After her own testimony as to her political experience and state and national responsibilities, Melnick stated, in an inquiring manner, if her memory was faulty.
+After her own testimony as to her political experience and state and national responsibilities, Melnick asked if her memory was faulty in an inquiring manner.
 Again, Glasser acknowledged some memory problems.
-He then asked her if Atkins-Grad wasn’t depending on her to tell her what to do.
+He then asked her if Atkins-Grad didn’t depend on her to tell her what to do.
 Glasser stated that she couldn’t lead her around by the hand.

-That ended her testimony and court was granted a 10 minute recess.
+That ended her testimony, and the court was granted a 10-minute recess.

-the judge returned to the bench and court resumed.
+the judge returned to the bench, and the court resumed.

 Bruce Chait, the principal in Prestige Homes of Tamarac, was sworn in as the next witness.
-The defense is going to emphasize the felony conviction, due to this case, on Bruce Chait’s record.
+The defense will emphasize the felony conviction, due to this case, on Bruce Chait’s record.

-He will attempt to show that all of these allegations against Patte Atkins-Grad are baseless attempts, by Chait, to save himself, and his son, from doing prison time.
-Hopefully, the jury will understand that, an agreement can be made that directs the subject of the plea to testify against another person.
-Any such plea cannot direct the person as to what he, or she, must say, only that they tell the truth.
-Bruce and Shawn Chait may have been given reduced sentences, BUT, if they’re found to have lied in any testimony, then the plea is tossed out and off to jail they go.
+He will attempt to show that all of these allegations against Patte Atkins-Grad are baseless attempts by Chait to save himself and his son from doing prison time.
+Hopefully, the jury will understand that an agreement can be made that directs the subject of the plea to testify against another person.
+Any such plea cannot direct the person what they must say, only telling the truth.
+Bruce and Shawn Chait may have been given reduced sentences, BUT if they’re found to have lied in any testimony, then the plea is tossed out, and off to jail they go.
 They have no motive to be dishonest.

 His original introduction was at the home of Norman Abramowitz, who is now deceased.
 It was Norman, Bruce said that advised Atkins-Grad of what was going to happen next and where she stood in their plans.